Zeppelin: Principal characteristics

-The principal feature of the Zeppelin's design was a fabric-covered rigid metal framework made up of transverse rings and longitudinal girders containing a number of individual gasbags.
-The advantage of this design was that the aircraft could be much larger than non-rigid airships, which relied on a slight overpressure within the single pressure envelope to maintain their shape.
-The framework of most Zeppelins was made of duralumin (a combination of aluminium and copper as well as two or three other metals—its exact content was kept a secret for years).
-Early Zeppelins used rubberized cotton for the gasbags, but most later craft used goldbeater's skin, made from the intestines of cattle.
+The principal feature of the Zeppelin's design was a fabric-covered, rigid metal framework of transverse rings and longitudinal girders enclosing many individual gasbags or cells, which were filled with flammable hydrogen (H₂) – the only practical lifting gas available to German engineers at the time.
+This structure allowed the craft to be much larger than non-rigid airships, which relied on the inflation of a single pressure envelope to maintain their shape.
+Most Zeppelins used duralumin for the framework – a combination of aluminium, copper, and two or three other metals, the exact composition of which was kept secret for years.
+In early models, the gasbags were made of rubberized cotton, but most later craft used goldbeater's skin derived from cattle gut.

 The first Zeppelins had long cylindrical hulls with tapered ends and complex multi-plane fins.
-During World War I, following the lead of their rivals Schütte-Lanz Luftschiffbau, the design changed to the more familiar streamlined shape with cruciform tail surfaces, as used by almost all later airships.
+During World War I, following the lead of the rival firm Schütte-Lanz Luftschiffbau, almost all later airships changed to the more familiar streamlined shape with cruciform tail fins.

-They were propelled by several engines, mounted in gondolas or engine cars, which were attached to the outside of the structural framework.
+Zeppelins were propelled by several internal combustion engines, mounted in gondolas or engine cars attached outside the structural framework.
 Some of these could provide reverse thrust for manoeuvring while mooring.

-Early models had a comparatively small externally-mounted gondola for passengers and crew which was attached to the bottom of the frame.
-This space was never heated (fire outside of the kitchen was considered too risky) so passengers during trips across the North Atlantic or Siberia were forced to bundle themselves in blankets and furs to keep warm and were often miserable from the cold.
+Early models had a fairly small externally-mounted gondola for passengers and crew beneath the frame.
+This space was never heated, because fire outside of the kitchen was considered too risky, and during trips across the North Atlantic or Siberia, passengers were forced to bundle in blankets and furs to keep warm and were often miserably cold.